 - Sustainable Pace

 A few of these extreme programming practices, all mapped to software engineering’s best practices, are different from generic Agile methodologies.
 Some of the practices of extreme programming are explained below:

 This is the planning part of the project, referred to as the “Planning Game”.
-It includes planning for the next iteration and release, in consultation with the user/client, as well as an internal planning of the teams, as to the tasks they will work on.
+It includes planning for the next iteration and release, in consultation with the user/client, as well as internal planning of the teams, as to the tasks they will work on.

 This involves two people working on a piece of code.
 One person, called the keyboard, types in the code while the other, called the monitor, oversees the code, commenting and refining it, as the need may arise.
 The two people often interchange their roles.
-This has been proven to significantly improve the efficiency of code.
+This has been proven to improve the efficiency of code significantly.
 This may not be suited to all development scenarios, and that is something to consider before signing up for Extreme Programming.

-All code that is written is reviewed unit-wise, i.e., each piece of code that can do something is first tested.
+All written code is reviewed unit-wise, i.e., each piece of code that can do something is first tested.
 Extreme Programming places a lot of emphasis on testing.
-This helps confirm that the code works, and so that it can then be considered for inclusion into the extreme programming project itself.
-It is analogous to unit tests in school: small pieces of information tested, so that the teacher/student can make course corrections and does not flounder during the annual examinations!
+This helps confirm that the code works and so that it can then be considered for inclusion into the extreme programming project itself.
+It is analogous to unit tests in school: small pieces of information tested so that the teacher/student can make course corrections and does not flounder during the annual examinations!

 4. Design Improvement (Refactoring)

-XP projects, based on its feature of simplicity aims to continually improve upon the code that is written.
+Based on their simplicity feature, XP projects aim to improve upon the code that is written continually.
 This means that the entire code (and sometimes, the database too) is always improved upon.
 Refactoring does not add any functionality; it merely improves the existing code.
-Makes it tighter and clearer.
+It makes it tighter and clearer.
 It is akin to editing a piece of writing, polishing it and making it better.